reZerOR/Event-management/questions_and_answers.md

 #### Answer: C

-<i>The console will show undefind because greetign is not define by any veriable declaration</i>
+<i>The console will show undefind because greetign is not define by any veriable declaration.
+When you consolelog a variable which is not defined then console will give undefind</i>

 </p>
 </details>